High performance entanglement-assisted quantum LDPC codes need little entanglement: Introduction

 There are several methods of constructing good families of regular LDPC codes \cite{mackay99good,KLF01,Fossorier04}.
 Among them, the LDPC codes that are constructed from finite geometry have the following advantages: (1) they have good minimum distance; (2) the girth of these codes is at least 6; (3) they perform very well with iterative decoding, only a few tenths of a dB away from the Shannon theoretical limit; (4) they can be put into either cyclic or quasi-cyclic form.
 Consequently, their encoding can be achieved in linear time and implemented with a single feedback shift register; (5) they can be extended or shortened in various ways to obtain other good LDPC codes \cite{KLF01}.

-The connection between classical linear codes and the quantum codes is unified by the entanglement-assisted coding theory \cite{BDH06,Hsieh08}.
+The connection between classical linear codes and the quantum codes is unified by the entanglement-assisted coding theory \cite{BDH06IEEE,BDH06,Hsieh08}.
 Every classical linear code can be used to construct the corresponding quantum code with the help of a certain amount of pre-shared entanglement.
 When the classical code is self-dual, the resulting EAQECC is equivalent to a stabilizer code \cite{DG97thesis}.
-Furthermore, the entanglement-assisted formalism preserves the minimum distance property of the classical code---large minimum distance classical code results in en entanglement-assisted quantum error-correcting code (EAQECC) with the same minimum distance.
+Furthermore, the entanglement-assisted formalism preserves the minimum distance property of the classical code---large minimum distance classical code results in an entanglement-assisted quantum error-correcting code (EAQECC) with the same minimum distance.
+However, it is conjectured that the power of importing those good classical codes comes from massive consumption of ebtis (maximally entangled states).
+The EAQECCs constructed in Ref. \cite{HBD08QLDPC} seem to support the above conjecture since the ebits required grow with the code length n, and induce new criticism that EAQECCs are of no practical use since maintaining so many noiseless ebits in EAQECCs is extremely difficult.

-Large minimum distance of a code (both quantum or classical) might not directly link to its error probability performance \cite{MMM04QLDPC}.
-The error probability performance also largely depends on the decoding algorithms \cite{KLF01}.
-Classically, the sum-product decoding (belief propagation decoding) algorithm \cite{Tanner81} provides good trade-off between the error probability and the code's decoding complexity.
-It is natural to consider a quantum generalization of the sum-product algorithm even though the {\it degeneracy} property of a quantum code is not fully addressed in such a generalization \cite{PC08QLDPC}.

-In this paper, we construct families of EAQECCs from two types of finite geometries: the Euclidean geometry and the projective geometry.
-Moreover, we show that the pre-shared entanglement required to construct some codes decreases exponentially with respect to the length of the code.
-We evaluate their block error probability performance over the depolarizing channel when decoding with the sum-product decoding algorithm.
-Their block error probability performance is better than the codes proposed in \cite{HBD08QLDPC}.
+In this paper, we show that the above conjecture is wrong by constructing families of EAQECCs from two types of finite geometries: the Euclidean geometry and the projective geometry.
+Moreover, we show that the pre-shared entanglement that are required decreases linearly with respect to the length of the code.
+Notably, two families of EAQECCs constructed in the paper require only one copy of maximally entangled state no matter how large the code length is.
+We evaluate their block error probability performance over the depolarizing channel when decoding with the sum-product algorithm (SPA).
+These families of EAQECCs perform very well according to our numerical simulations.
+Our work indicates that EAQECCs are no longer infeasible, and become a strong candidate for practical applications.